A process for the design team to break the 'silos', which encourages collaboration and builds trust.

-When I visited those two designers team and observed how they work and how cross-functional communication happens, I realised that the current team structure is ‘Embedded’.
+When I visited those two designers' teams and observed how they work and how cross-functional communication happens, I realised that the current team structure is ‘Embedded’.
 It has its advantages and disadvantages.
 It was looking at the future.
-When team size will be substantial, what’s the right structure for my team because striating right is much better than fixing problems in between.
+When team size is substantial, what’s the proper structure for my team because striating right is much better than fixing problems in between?

 It’s an agency model which works in a shared studio.
 This option was out because there is hardly any collaboration with a cross-functional team.

 Another name for this structure is EPD (Engineering.
-Product and Design).
-Cross-functional collaboration is the foundation of this structure, but the problem is designers belong to a team and after some time designers feel they are“stranded on an island”.
+Product, and Design).
+Cross-functional collaboration is the foundation of this structure, but the problem is designers belong to a team, and after some time, designers feel they are“stranded on an island”.
 They feel isolated.
 In EPD it’s critical to include UX roles in the advanced planes of the project.
-Most of the product companies follow this.
+Most of product companies follow this.

 It’s a hybrid of centralised and Embedded models.
 In this design, the manager positions designers in a project based on multiple factors and designers report to a design manager.
 The designer stays in a project as long as the team needs them, and once the design is done, they come back to the design team.

 The company wasn’t just into products, Services were a significant revenue generator for them, and the team needed to work accordingly.

 Twice the focus on UX: In a hybrid model, there is UX oversight from both a design manager and a product-team lead; consequently, two managers may take charge of an individual UX professional’s success and, thus, of UX in general.

 Improved versatility: A hybrid team is less stringent than a strictly centralized or decentralized one and can, therefore, be easily adapted to meet evolving organizational pressures or short-term, immediate needs.